hazelcast/hazelcast-platform-training/Lab5.md

-# Lab 5 - Stateful Processing
+# Lab 5 - Enriching the Event Stream

 ## Objectives
 * Detect if price between two consecutive trades drops by more then 200.